Employment in NZ: what to look for in a job contract

 While the above is all stuff the employer has to include in your contract, we also recommend looking out for:

 - Notice periods and termination: it’s weird to think about leaving the job before you start, but make sure you’re aware of the notice you’re required to give if you decide to move on.
 Similarly, check out info on termination, and the rights the employer has to dismiss you.

 - Shift cancellation: if you’re doing shift work, find out how much notice your boss needs to give you if they need to cancel your shift, and what compensation you might be entitled to.

-- Sick leave: in New Zealand, an employer can give you a minimum of five sick days a year.
+- Sick leave: in New Zealand, an employer can give you a minimum of ten sick days a year.